Inventory Turnover › Home Depot

 Home Depot Inventory Turnover: Multi-Year 10-K History

-Home Depot Inc (HD) reported 4.8x inventory turnover in fiscal 2024, recovering from a low of 4.4x in FY23.
-The structural gap to Lowes (3.9x in FY24) reflects Pro-customer mix and operating leverage that has compounded over a decade.
+Home Depot Inc (HD) reported 4.5x inventory turnover in fiscal 2025 (year ended February 1, 2026), easing from 4.8x in FY24 as the inventory base grew.
+The structural gap to Lowes (3.3x in FY25) reflects Pro-customer mix and operating leverage that has compounded over a decade.
 Source: Home Depot 10-K filings on SEC EDGAR.

 | Fiscal Year | COGS | Inv (start) | Inv (end) | Turnover |